 For BREEAM calculation it is required that sensors are positioned at a predefined distance from the floor surface: 0.70m for spaces of any type, and 0.85m for industrial spaces.
 To be able to position sensors on this height it is necessary to create virtual surfaces for every space you want to calculate.

 Select floor surface(s) in SketchUp model, activate Copy surfaces tool from toolbar Surfaces will be automatically created, you only need to type offset from original surface.
 For DA calculation default offset is 0.70m, and it can changed at the bottom of SketchUp dialog.
 To exit from the tool press 'Enter' or 'Esc' button.

 Location - Building location coordinates.
-This info is used to define an overcast sky luminance distribution.
+This info is used in combination with weather data to generate correct sky distribution.
 Location can be based on SketchUp model location, current Weather file location or be Custom.
 Below is dialog for Custom location definition.

 Weather - Select annual weather file for the building location in Energy Plus weather file format.
 The weather file can be selected in the list provided by DL-Light or downloaded from Internet.
 See page Weather data.

 Time zone - Display of the time zone used for the calculations.